 While the spins is a common sensation for someone who has drunk past their limit, or has participated in binge drinking, it can also occur for those with a fairly low blood alcohol level.
 This can be dangerous if the person is still under the legal limit to drive, but may be experiencing the spins making drinking even more dangerous.

 Everyone is different, so each of us will respond differently to the spins, or the best ways to reduce that sensation.
-However, if you want more support than just touching hard surfaces to balance yourself, looking at supplements such as Sunset could be a good option.
+However, if you want more support than just touching hard surfaces to balance yourself, looking at supplements such as the Asian flush pill could be a good option.